hilmi27a/pangea-marketplace/README.md

 # 📈 My Accounts
-This tab represents the every transactions status for the owner of the accounts.
-Transactions will have any of the status below depending on the type of transaction involves.
+This tab represents every transactions status for the owner of the accounts.
+Transactions will have any of the status in [`📃Transaction Status`](#-transaction-status) depending on the type of transaction involves.
 There are 4 sub tabs under `My Accounts`
 - `Collections`  : Collections of assets belonging to the authenticated account
 - `Listings`     : Assets or Orders created thats published to the `Pangea` Marketplace